-A spinal cord injury, such as spinal cord compression, is a life-changing event, so it’s vital to get quick and medical treatment and effective rehabilitation.
+We do understand that a spinal cord injury, such as spinal cord compression, is a life-changing event, so it’s vital to get medical treatment and effective rehabilitation as quickly as possible.

-But this can prove costly, so if you or a loved one suffered a spinal cord injury in an accident that was someone else's fault, our Serious Injury Solicitors may be able to deal with the claim on a No Win, No Fee basis.
+But this can prove costly, so if you or a loved one suffered a spinal cord injury in an accident that was someone else's fault, get in touch and we will help you.

-We can push for a compensation settlement that covers all your care and financial needs, including the cost of home adaptations and mobility aids if necessary.
-For more information see Spinal Cord Injury Compensation Payouts Guide.
+If we take on your case, we can push for a compensation settlement that covers all your care and financial needs, including the cost of home adaptations and mobility aids if necessary.
+For details on how much compensation can be awarded, see our Spinal Cord Injury Compensation Payouts Guide.

 Our specialist Solicitors are committed to making the spinal injury claims process as stress-free as possible starting from day one.